How to Make a Cushion from a Jumper

 Instructions

-1. Wash and dry your jumper, and if it’s particularly bobbly, use the clothes shaver on it to remove the bobbles.
+• Before you start to make your cushion, wash and dry your jumper.
+If it’s particularly bobbly, use the clothes shaver on it to remove the bobbles.

-3. Cut two rectangles from the front and the back of the sweater, and with the two right sides facing, pin them together so that when pinned together the sweater is now inside out.
+• Cut two rectangles from the front and the back of the jumper, and with the two right sides facing, pin them together so that when pinned together the jumper is now inside out.

-4. Using a 1 cm seam allowance, sew the rectangles together around 3 of the sides.
-Leave what was the bottom of the sweater open, as the welt (the bottom of the sweater) will have a neat un-frayed edge.
+• Using a 1 cm seam allowance, sew the rectangles together around 3 of the sides.
+Leave what was the bottom of the jumper open, as the welt (the bottom of the jumper) will have a neat un-frayed edge.
 For the sewing, if you are not using a sewing machine, then I would recommend using a back stitch to give more durability.

-5. Turn the cover inside out, so that it is now the right way up.
-Insert the cushion pad, and close with an oversew stitch, and you’re done!
+• Turn the cover inside out, so that it is now the right way up.
+Insert the cushion pad, close up what was the jumper with an oversew stitch, and you’re done!

-6. Cosy up on the sofa with a cup of tea, and a good book.
+• Cosy up on the sofa with your new cushion, a cup of tea, and a good book!

 I am going to be trying this for sure!
 I have a lovely jumper that my youngest daughter has almost grown out of.
-My eldest wore the same jumper too, and I’m really loathed to part with it, so I think would make a brilliant cushion when it no longer fits.
+My eldest wore the same jumper too, and I’m far too sentimental to part with it, so I think would make a brilliant cushion when it no longer fits.

 Any more upcycling tips?
 Let me know!